-Objective 2.4: Visitors to Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site experience high levels of enjoyment, learning and satisfaction.
+Objective 2.5: Visitors to Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site experience high levels of enjoyment, learning and satisfaction.

-- An increased number of visitors participate in in-park learning opportunities like interpretive programs, school programs and citizen science from 2020 levels. - 85% of visitors report that Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site are meaningful to them by 2026. - Services and programs are in place by 2025 for group and bus tours, to facilitate opportunities to explore the parks, learn something, and actively share their experiences through social media.
+- An increased number of visitors participate in interpretive programs, school programs, citizen science and other in-park learning opportunities, from 2022 levels. - By 2027, 85% of visitors report that Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site are meaningful to them. - More than 90% of visitors continue to report being satisfied with their experience in Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site. - By 2027, services and programs are implemented to encourage highway travellers, particularly group and bus tours, to explore the parks on their way through, gain interesting and valuable knowledge, and actively share their experiences through social media.

-Objective 2.5: Canadians have an increasing sense of connection with Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site.
+Objective 2.6: Canadians have an increasing sense of connection with Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site.

-- Online story-telling, photo and video sharing, and audience interaction fosters connections to Canadians where they live, and result in an increasing annual trend of website and social media visitation and engagement. - Strategic outreach events and initiatives lead to an increased number of interaction, immersion and ambassadorship-level connections with target audiences including youth, young adults and urban Canadians, from 2020 levels. - Through collaboration with regional museums, tourism partners and cultural organizations, new in-park and virtual story-telling is enhanced by weaving in the diverse cultural contributions and events that have, and continue to, shape regional and national history. (e.g., Japanese railway workers, Scandinavian ski-jumpers)
+- Online storytelling, photo and video sharing, and audience interaction foster connections to Canadians where they live, and result in an increasing annual trend of website and social media visitation and engagement. - Website visits and social media engagement increase from 2022 levels, through innovative digital media that brings the parks to virtual travellers. - Through collaboration with regional museums, tourism partners and cultural organizations, new in-park and virtual storytelling is enhanced by weaving in the diverse cultural contributions and events that have and continue to shape regional and national history (e.g. Indigenous use and stewardship, Japanese railway workers, Scandinavian ski jumpers).

-Objective 2.6: Visitor experiences and opportunities in the fall, winter and spring are enhanced to address peak season visitor pressures and capitalize on emerging seasonal travel markets.
+Objective 2.7: Regional visitors are encouraged to visit the parks during the spring and fall in order to address peak season visitor pressures and capitalize on emerging seasonal travel markets.

-- Seasonal regional tourism trends are evaluated and strategies developed to improve trip planning, promote seasonal visitation, visitor experience and safety, and address potential impacts on wildlife in extended visitor seasons. - New opportunities are explored by 2025 to improve sustainability, ecological integrity and visitor experiences at existing backcountry cabins and facilities.
-Where appropriate, this will be accomplished in collaboration with partners. - Spring and fall visitation targets are established for Mount Revelstoke National Park by 2025. - New and repeat visitation from the region shows an increasing trend over the next five years. - 100% compliance is achieved for the Winter Permit System; users are aware of the challenges of winter backcountry use before arriving in Glacier National Park, understand the requirements of the system; and support the implementation of a cost recovery model for its implementation.
+- Seasonal regional tourism trends are evaluated and strategies are developed to improve trip planning, promote seasonal visitation, enhance visitor experience and safety, and address potential impacts on wildlife in extended visitor seasons. - Spring and fall visitation targets are established for Mount Revelstoke National Park by 2027. - New and repeat visitation from the region, during spring and fall, shows an increasing trend over the next five years. - 100% compliance is achieved annually for the Winter Permit System; users are aware of the challenges of winter backcountry use before arriving in Glacier National Park, understand the requirements of the system, and support the implementation of a cost recovery model for its implementation.